kashyaptushar1/10_min_Project/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License]).
 ```

 You can create these files in your project directory with the provided content, ensuring the `vid.mp4` and `aud3.mp3` files are included in the same directory as `index.html`.
 This setup will create a functional interactive webpage with the specified features.